American Helicopter XH-26 Jet Jeep

-The American Helicopter XH-26 Jet Jeep (known as the XA-8 by its manufacturer) was an experimental tip jet helicopter developed in 1951 by the American Helicopter Company to meet a United States Army and Air Force (USAF) request for a collapsible and air-droppable observation helicopter.
+The American Helicopter XH-26 Jet Jeep (known as the XA-8 by its manufacturer) is an experimental tip jet helicopter developed in 1951 by the American Helicopter Company to meet a United States Army and Air Force (USAF) request for a collapsible and air-droppable observation helicopter.

+A few prototypes were evaluated and flown during the 1950s, but it was decided not to adopt this type.
+Several examples have survived as museum pieces into the present day.

 Design and development

-The design of the original Model XA-8 single-seat lightweight helicopter began in 1951 under the sponsorship of the US Army Transportation Corps and the USAF.
-The Army's specification in 1950 called for a lightweight, one-man unarmed helicopter that was collapsible, capable of aerial delivery to troops in rugged terrain, and assembled quickly with simple tools.
-The helicopter was to be used for both light observation and as an air-droppable rescue vehicle for downed aircrews.
-After a review of all proposals American Helicopter was awarded the development contract in June 1951, based on its XA-8 design proposal.
-The first of five prototype XH-26s flew in January 1952.